sunyatin/ASCEND/README.md

 `Rscript plot_ASCEND.R example.out example.fit example.png TRUE 0.2`

 The parameters of the `plot_ASCEND.R` script are: [decay_curve.out] [fits.fit] [output_fig_name.png] [TRUE or FALSE if you want to subtract the within-correlation by the cross-correlation or not] [NRMSD threshold]

+This script will output a plot of the allele sharing correlation decay curve (black points) along with the fitted exponential model (red line).
+In the top-right corner it provides the estimates of founder age (Tf) and intensity (If) with their associated 95% confidence intervals within brackets as well as the NRMSD.
+Note that the plot will be grayed if the NRMSD is below the user-provided threshold or if the fitting failed or if any of the CI95% includes the value 0.

+The example provided is a simulation with 3 chromosomes of a founder event occurring 50 generations ago with intensity 10% so your estimates of Tf and If in the output plot should overlap with these numbers.

 ## Picking random samples as outgroups